 - Share where you want to go in life and in your career and why their experience and advice will help you.
-Show passion and potential.

 - Communicate what type of mentoring relationship you want.
-Discuss the type of advice or feedback you hope to receive and how often you’d like to interact (once a month, once a quarter, ad-hoc, etc.).
+Discuss the type of advice or feedback you hope to receive and how often you would like to interact (once a month, once a quarter, ad-hoc, etc.).
 If your mentor suggests something different, consider adapting – after all, some of this person’s attention will be better than none.

 - Take a “no” personally.
 People are busy and the chemistry might be off.
 Go to the next person on your list.